Creator Playbook

 Launch Tips

-- Make sure you're truly ready to launch.
-Launching a coin is a serious commitment — treat it like raising a pre-seed or seed round.
-Once you raise funds, you have a responsibility to your holders to follow through.
+1. Make sure you’re truly ready to launch.
+Launching a coin is a serious commitment — once you claim fees, you have a responsibility to your coin holders to follow through.

-- Coins with a video tend to perform better.
+3. Coins with a video tend to perform better.
 The format we recommend is a Loom-style screen recording with your face in the corner—seeing the person behind the project builds trust.
-Many of our creators recommend using Screen Studio app.

 Your Project's First 24 Hours